-Glen Burnie Bancorp Announces 2013 1Q Earnings
+Glen Burnie Bancorp Announces 2013 4Q and Year End Earnings

-For the quarter ended December 31, 2013, the company realized net income of $529,000 or $0.19 basic earnings per share as compared to net income of $730,000 or $0.27 basic earnings per share for the same period in 2012.
+For the quarter ended December 31, 2013, the company realized net income of $650,000 or $0.23 basic and diluted earnings per share as compared to net income of $609,000 or $0.23 basic and diluted earnings per share for the same period in 2012.
 Net interest income after provisions for credit losses for the fourth quarter of 2013 was $3,173,000 compared to $2,961,000 for the same three-month period in 2012.

-Glen Burnie Bancorp, parent company to The Bank of Glen Burnie, currently maintains consolidated assets totaling more than $379 million.
-Founded in 1949, The Bank of Glen Burnie® is a locally-owned community bank with eight branch offices serving Anne Arundel County. (www.thebankofglenburnie.com)
+Glen Burnie Bancorp, parent company to The Bank of Glen Burnie, currently maintains consolidated assets totaling more than $377 million.
+Founded in 1949, The Bank of Glen Burnie® is a locally-owned community bank with eight branch offices serving Anne Arundel County.

 Certain information contained in this news release, which does not relate to historical financial information, may be deemed to constitute forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 Such statements are subject to certain risks and uncertainties, which could cause the company's actual results in the future to differ materially from its historical results and those presently anticipated or projected.
 For a more complete discussion of these and other risk factors, please see the company's reports filed with the Securities and Exchange Commission.